-The sequence of issuing SE instruction is: CS# goes low $\rightarrow$ sending SE instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ CS# goes high. (see Figure 23)
+The sequence of issuing SE instruction is: CS# goes low \rightarrow sending SE instruction code \rightarrow 3-byte address on SI \rightarrow CS# goes high.
+(Please refer to Figure 25)

 The self-timed Sector Erase Cycle time (tSE) is initiated as soon as Chip Select (CS#) goes high.
 The Write in Progress (WIP) bit still can be check out during the Sector Erase cycle is in progress.
 The WIP sets 1 during the tSE timing, and sets 0 when Sector Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
 If the sector is protected by BP3, BP2, BP1, BP0 bits, the Sector Erase (SE) instruction will not be executed on the sector.